The Basics of Aquaponics

 There are multiple types of nitrifying bacteria, such as Nitrosomonas spp.
 And Nitrobacter spp.
 Nitrifying bacteria rely on fish waste to live, and in return, they produce a usable form of nitrates that plants can readily uptake.

-Whether you decide to grow an Indica, Sativa, or hybrid – any cannabis plant is suitable for aquaponics.
-However, it’s essential that you allow trial and error to guide you during your first attempt of aquaponics.
+Whether you decide to grow an Indica, Sativa, or hybrid cannabis strain – any cannabis plant is suitable for aquaponics.
+However, it’s essential that you allow trial and error to guide you during your first attempt at aquaponics.

 Additional Nutrient Considerations

 Lastly, aquaponics focuses primarily on nitrates as the primary food source for plants.